yegor256/blog/_drafts/_sticky.md

 }
 {% endhighlight %}

 Works great, but looks ugly.
-The ugliest part is in these two lines of course:
+The ugliest part is these two lines of course:

 {% highlight java %}
 this.text = null;
 this.input = null;
 {% endhighlight %}

-It makes the object
+They make the object
 [mutable]({% pst 2014/jun/2014-06-09-objects-should-be-immutable %})
-and it's [NULL]({% pst 2014/may/2014-05-13-why-null-is-bad %}).
+and they're using [NULL]({% pst 2014/may/2014-05-13-why-null-is-bad %}).
 It's ugly, trust me.
 Unfortunately, lazy loading and NULL references always come together in [classic examples](https://stackoverflow.com/a/2192271/187141).
 However there is a better way to implement it.